ndtallant/self_study/ML_methods.md

 A decision tree minimizes entropy in the data that it is splitting, which in turn maximizes information gain.
 The implementation of this model in sci-kit learn can also optimize for "gini" which is functionaly equivalent.

 #### What parameters does it have?
+- splitter: "best" or "random"
+- max\_depth: integer or None (splits until all leaves are pure or at the min\_samples\_split)
+- min\_samples\_split: minimum number of samples required to split an internal node
+- max\_features: number of features considered for each split (defaults to the square root of the number of features)

 #### How are those parameters selected?